Edward Charles Spitzka: Trial of Charles J. Guiteau

 In 1881, Spitzka was an expert witness at the trial of Charles J. Guiteau, who was accused of the assassination of United States President James A. Garfield.

-The trial was one of the first high-profile cases in the United States where the insanity defense was considered.
+The trial was one of the first high-profile cases in the United States in which the insanity defense was considered.

 While on the stand, Spitzka testified that he had "no doubt" that Guiteau was both insane and "a moral monstrosity."
-Spitzka came to the conclusion that Guiteau had "the insane manner" he had so often observed in asylums, adding that Guiteau was a "morbid egotist" who "misinterpreted and overly personalized the real events of life."
+Spitzka concluded that Guiteau had "the insane manner" he had often observed in asylums, adding that Guiteau was a "morbid egotist" who "misinterpreted and overly personalized the real events of life."

-Guiteau was found guilty of assassinating Garfield, despite his lawyers raising an insanity defense.
-He was sentenced to death, and executed by hanging on June 30, 1882, in Washington, D.C.
+Guiteau was found guilty of assassinating Garfield despite his lawyers raising an insanity defense.
+He was sentenced to death and executed by hanging on June 30, 1882, in Washington, D.C.

-(Nearly twenty years later, Spitzka's son, Edward Anthony Spitzka, a distinguished brain anatomist, would perform the autopsy on Leon Czolgosz, the assassin of President William McKinley).